Local Youth Club Grant Scheme (LYCGS) 2023

 - Volunteers must have access to a first aid kit and must be able to use it correctly.

-- Information on all aspects of the three NQSVlYG Standards must be included in your Application Form response.
+- Information on all aspects of the three Quality Standards for Volunteer-led Youth Groups that have been met by your club/group must be included in your Application Form response.

-Please note that clubs/groups whose primary focus is sport are not eligible to receive funding under the terms of this scheme.
+Please note that sports clubs/groups are not eligible to receive funding under the terms of this scheme.

 Websites for Youth Organisations